Dirichlet Process Parsimonious Mixtures for clustering: Parametric model-based clustering

 \subsection{Bayesian model-based clustering}

-As stated in Section \ref{sec:introduction}, the MLE approach using the EM algorithm for normal mixtures may fail due to singularities or degeneracies \citep{Stephens_thesis_97, fraley_and_raftery_2005,fraley_and_raftery_2007}.
-The Bayesian approach of mixture models avoids the problems associated with the maximum likelihood described previously.
-The parameter estimation for the Gaussian mixture model in the Bayesian approach is performed in a MAP estimation framework by maximizing the posterior parameter distribution
+As mentioned in the introduction, the MLE approach using the EM algorithm for normal mixtures may fail in some situations due to singularities or degeneracies \citep{Stephens-thesis-97, FraleyAndRaftery-2005,FraleyAndRaftery-2007}.
+The Bayesian approach of mixture models avoids the problems associated with the MLE via a MAP estimation framework by maximizing the posterior parameter distribution

 $p(\bstheta)$ being a chosen prior distribution over the model parameters $\bstheta$.
 The prior distribution in general takes the following form for the GMM: where $(\bsalpha,\bsmu_0,\kappa_0,\bsLambda_0,\nu_0)$ are hyperparameters.
-A common choice for the GMM is to assume conjugate priors, that is Dirichlet distribution for the mixing proportions $\bspi$ as in \cite{richardson_green_97,Ormonenti_IEEENN_98}, and a multivariate normal Inverse-Wishart prior distribution for the Gaussian parameters, that is a multivariate normal for the means $\bsmu$ and an Inverse-Wishart for the covariance matrices $\bsSigma$ for example as in \cite{Bensmail_model_based_clust97,fraley_and_raftery_2005,fraley_and_raftery_2007}.
+A common choice for the GMM is to assume conjugate priors, that is Dirichlet distribution for the mixing proportions as in \cite{RichardsonANDGreen97} and \cite{Ormonenti-IEEENN-98}, and a multivariate normal Inverse-Wishart prior distribution for the Gaussian parameters, that is a multivariate normal for the means and an Inverse-Wishart for the covariance matrices, for example as in \cite{Bensmail-model-based-clust97}, \cite{FraleyAndRaftery-2005} and \cite{FraleyAndRaftery-2007}.

 From a generative point of view, to generate data from the Bayesian GMM, a first step is to sample the model parameters from the prior, that is to sample the mixing proportions from their conjugate Dirichlet prior distribution, and the mean vectors and the covariance matrices of the Gaussian components from the corresponding conjugate multivariate normal Inverse-Wishart prior.
-The generative procedure stills the same as in the previously described generative process, and is summarized by the following steps:

-where $\bsalpha$ are hyperparameters of the Dirichlet prior distribution, and $G_0$ is a prior distribution for the parameters of the Gaussian component, that is a multivariate Normal Inverse-Wishart distribution for the GMM case: where the $\cI\cW$ stands for the Inverse-Wishart distribution.
+Then, the generative procedure remains the same as in the previously described generative process for the non-Bayesian finite mixture, and is summarized by the following steps: where $\bsalpha$ are hyperparameters of the Dirichlet prior distribution, and $G_0$ is a prior distribution for the parameters of the Gaussian component, that is a multivariate Normal Inverse-Wishart: where the $\cI\cW$ stands for the Inverse-Wishart distribution.